For further comments or to arrange an interview, contact Head of Communications Kate Andrews: firstname.lastname@example.org | 07476 915072

-Commenting on the Government’s pledge to crack down on hate preachers, Deputy Director of the Adam Smith Institute Sam Bowman said:
+Commenting on the Chancellor George Osborne’s Mansion House speech, Director of the Adam Smith Institute Dr Eamonn Butler said:

 The Adam Smith Institute is a free market, libertarian think tank based in London.
 It advocates classically liberal public policies to create a richer, freer world.